 The fair value of unlisted investments is equal to the carrying value.
 All unlisted investments were fair valued at 31 December 2022.
 Refer to note 38.2 for the fair value hierarchy.

-34. Customer and bank deposits
+For the year ended 31 December 2022 In Pula (thousands) 34.
+Customer and bank deposits

 Deposit products include cheque accounts, savings accounts, call and notice deposits, fixed deposits and negotiable certificates of deposit.